3 Critical CEO Priorities Driving Post-COVID Growth

 CIOs and their teams play a vital role in helping their organizations address these priorities.
 But to ensure success, they must overcome the challenges of insufficient visibility, unpredictable network and application performance, and expanded cybersecurity risks—all while improving their ability to be agile and resilient to ever-changing conditions.

 Riverbed is on a mission to help IT teams conquer these challenges.
-On November 17, 2020, we’ll be hosting the Riverbed Global User Conference 2020, a one-day virtual event, that will equip technology professionals and IT practitioners with the essential capabilities and how-to advice they need to maximize performance and visibility of any network for any application to all users, anywhere.
+We’ve compiled more than 30 sessions and keynote replays from our Riverbed User Conference to give you the essential capabilities and how-to advice needed to maximize performance and visibility of any network for any application to all users, anywhere.
 Register to access the full library of content, here.